noamross/jekyll-site/knitexample.md

-We can also produce plots:
+We can also produce plots which are uploaded to imgur.com: